How Car Insurance Premiums are Calculated

 - Speeding tickets

-Don’t forget: Insurers also take into account the number of drivers who use your vehicle and their driving records as well.
+Don’t forget: Insurers also take into account the number of drivers who use your vehicle and their driving records as well when they’re calculating car insurance.

 5. Where you live

-In Canada, your insurance premium will differ depending on where you live.
+In Canada, where you live can affect your car insurance rates.
 Car insurance premiums are generally higher in and around large urban areas due to a higher number of accidents and theft or vandalism claims.

 In some provinces, insurers establish categories to classify people with similar profiles.
 Belonging to a group that is statistically more likely to be at fault in an accident or drive more recklessly could affect your insurance premium.